zzzprojects/learn-orm/tutorials/net-core-3-x/tiered-compilation.md

 ## Startup

  - Whenever code needs to be jitted, the runtime first generates a low-quality code body, then replaces it with a higher code quality version later if the method appears hot.
- - The lower quality initial codegen saves JIT time and these savings typically dominate the additional cost to run the lower quality code for a short time.
+ - The lower quality initial codegen saves JIT time, and these savings typically dominate the additional cost to run the lower quality code for a short time.

 ## Steady-State

- - If code loaded from ReadyToRun images appears hot, the runtime replaces it with jitted code which is typically higher quality.
+ - If code loaded from ReadyToRun images appears hot, the runtime replaces it with jitted code, which is typically higher quality.
- - At runtime the JIT can observe the exact dependencies that are loaded as well as CPU instruction support which allows it to generate superior code.
+ - At runtime, the JIT can observe the exact dependencies that are loaded and CPU instruction support which allows it to generate superior code.
- - In the future, it may also utilize profile-guided feedback but it does not currently do so.
+ - In the future, it may also utilize profile-guided feedback, but it does not currently do so.

 The tiered compilation (TC) is on by default with .NET Core 3.0.
-This feature enables the runtime to more adaptively use the just-in-time (JIT) compiler to achieve better performance.
+This feature enables the runtime to adaptively use the just-in-time (JIT) compiler to achieve better performance.

 The main benefit of tiered compilation is to provide two ways of jitting methods.

  - Lower-quality-but-faster tier
  - A higher-quality-but-slower tier.

 The quality refers to how well the method is optimized.
-TC helps to improve the performance of an application as it goes through various stages of execution, from startup through the steady-state.
+TC helps to improve an application's performance as it goes through various stages of execution, from startup through the steady-state.

 ## TC Disabled